 In the evening there are around seventy restaurants to choose from, with a similarly broad price range.
 At the top end, two restaurants have Michelin stars: the Table de l’Ours in the Barmes de l’Ours hotel and the Atelier d’Edmond.
 There are several other hotel dining rooms as well as the piste-side restaurants mentioned above.
 There are literally dozens of perfectly adequate mid-range restaurants, including the Taverne d’Alsace, Belle Etoile and Vieille Maison, and a few which are really cheap: Chez Marie, for example.

-Wednesday and Thursday evenings tend to be busy, so if you’d rather eat out on another night, YSE staff will always change their weekly day off (or split it into an evening and the next morning).
+Wednesday and Thursday evenings tend to be busy, so if you’d rather eat out on another night, YSE staff will change their nights off.

 Please see the Après-ski and non-skiers page on this website for more information, including a list of mountain restaurants accessible to non-skiers.